Fishing for Energy 2021 Request for Proposals

 All Fishing for Energy Program applicants under the Bin Host priority are required to track the weight of the fishing gear they recycle and/or convert to energy.
 For both priorities, please select in EasyGrants the metrics below that pertain to the project proposed.

 |Fishing Gear Collected and Recycled or Converted to Energy||Tons of fishing gear recycled or converted to energy||Please enter the tons of fishing gear recycled or converted to energy based on the weight of your hauls.|

 |Outreach and Education||Outreach/ Education/ Technical Assistance - # people reached||Please enter # of people reached through informal outreach and education.
 Clearly describe the different target audiences that make up your target value and how you will determine whether they have been reached by your message.

 Eligible and Ineligible Entities

-- Eligible applicants include non-profit 501(c) organizations, state or territorial government agencies, local governments, municipal governments, Indian tribes, educational institutions, or commercial (for profit) organizations.
-For-profit applicants: please note that this is a request for grant proposals, not a procurement of goods and services; see the Budget section below for specific cost considerations.
+- Eligible applicants include non-profit 501(c) organizations, state or territorial government agencies, local governments, municipal governments, Tribal governments and organizations, educational institutions, or ports.
+Port applicants: please note that this is a request for grant proposals, not a procurement of goods and services; see the Budget section below for specific cost considerations.

-- Ineligible applicants include federal agencies or employees of federal agencies, unincorporated individuals, foreign organizations and foreign public entities.
+- Ineligible applicants include U.S. Federal government agencies or employees of Federal agencies, unincorporated individuals, foreign organizations and foreign public entities.
 Interested federal agencies may collaborate with eligible applicants but may not receive funds through this competition.
 All projects must take place within the United States or territories or their respective waterways.